caleorourke/grunt-jekyll-pages/OPTIONS.md

 Type: `boolean` <br>
 Default: `false`

-Disables custom plugins and ignore symbolic links.
-If you're using GitHub Pages to publish your site, this option will automatically be set to `false`.
+Disables custom plugins.
+This option is automatically set to `false` in the plugin to emulate how GitHub Pages will publish your site.

 ## Build Commands